 You are gifted with a bone-crushing grip.
-You gain a +4 bonus to Grip.
-This is applicable on Grab attacks and to resist a Disarm.
+You gain a +4 bonus to Grip checks, both in and out of combat.
 You never drop a weapon or item, even on a Critical Failure.
 Your handshake will impress those who respect strength and cow those who fear it.

-Incompatible with: Frail and Unarmed

-Requires: A minimum Muscle of 6
+- Incompatible with: Frail, Scrawny, and Unarmed - Requires: A minimum Muscle of 6